Organic German (Blue) Chamomile Essential Oil - APTIVA

 SKIN

-Aloe vera gel: Combine 2 drops each of chamomile, lavender and helichrysum to 1/2 cup of cold aloe vera gel and apply to soothe minor sunburn.
+Sunburn relief: Combine 2 drops each of German chamomile, lavender, and helichrysum to 1/2 cup of cold aloe vera gel and apply generously to soothe minor sunburn and prevent peeling.

 Botanical Name: Matricaria recutita*